twitter/scoot/bazel/README.md

 Binaries are fetched from https://binaries.pantsbuild.org

 ## GRPC CLI Client
-Testing the gRPC APIs can be done with the grpc_cli tool, which can be used as a client for any gRPC server.
+Testing the gRPC APIs can be done with the grpc_cli tool, but formatting the proper data structures is difficult, so this method is unsupported.
 This has to be built and installed from the grpc repo.
 See: https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md

 #### Twitter MacBook installation pointers